Health-Informatics-UoN/carrot-docs/public/docs/MappingPipeline/API.md

     * http://127.0.0.1:8080/drugstrengths/?drug_concept_id=32763&ingredient_concept_id=32763 To get a unique row of drug_strength table we need to give two query terms that consists of drug_concept_id and ingredient_concept_id.
 However a query term can be defined to get all records either by giving drug_concept_id or ingredient_concept_id.)

 ## Co-Connect DB

+We have implemented enpoints for following 16 tables of co-connect DB.

 1. mapping_scanreport table
     * http://127.0.0.1:8080/api/scanreports/ All scan reports in a mapping_scanreport table